by Matt Slick

 - John 6:28-29, "Therefore they said to Him, “What shall we do, so that we may work the works of God?”
 29 Jesus answered and said to them, “This is the work of God, that you believe in Him whom He has sent."

 - Philippians 1:29, "For to you it has been granted for Christ’s sake, not only to believe in Him, but also to suffer for His sake."

 There is mystery in how all this works but the Scriptures are clear.
 God works faith in us (John 6:28-29) and grants that we believe (Philippians 1:29).
 So, in his work in us, we are then enabled to freely choose him.
 Some identify this as regeneration preceding faith.
 What this means is that God changes us, regenerates us, which enables us to freely choose God.
 An analogy can be found in the lightbulb.
 We would say that whenever electricity is present in the lightbulb, light is the result.
 But it is not the case that electricity is the result of light.
 Likewise in salvation, when regeneration is present, faith is the result.
 This would be a logical necessity rather than a temporal one.

-So, when people ask whether or not we choose God what is God choose us, there is a sense in which both are true because God chooses is for salvation and then enables us to choose him.
+So, when people ask whether or not we choose God or God chooses us, there is a sense in which both are true because God chooses us for salvation and then enables us to choose Him.